hapax/hapax.github.io/assets/teaching.md

 Why do I care?
 I may as well be looking at a barcode.
-These questions are unforgivably dull when there is literally hundreds of years of rich material to draw on.
+These questions are unforgivably dull when there is literally hundreds of years of material to draw on.
 This is what I mean by the scrubland: no landmarks, nothing for the eye to latch onto, just an endless plain of withered, ankle-height shrubs.